Welcome to the University of Leicester Sinfonia website!

 Since 1971 it has been conducted or directed by Michael Sackin and normally gives 3 concerts a year, including regular collaborations with Hinckley Choral Union, an association that celebrated its thirtieth anniversary in 2013.
 To read a Nuneaton News article about it, click here.

 Repertoire ranges from the eighteenth century to the present day and has featured several first performances (those featuring the music of Sonja Grossner can be heard regularly on Radio Arts Indonesia).
 Rehearsals are usually on a combination of Wednesday and Friday evenings in the run up to a concert with an additional rehearsal on the afternoon of the concert.
 We work with some wonderful soloists, many with local connections & strive to combine decent standard of performance with a happy atmosphere.
 Click here for information on how to join us.

 Our conductor Michael Sackin took a much needed sabatical this season, so there was only one concert.
 In June 2018, Philharmonia violinist Eleanor Wilkinson made a very welcome return to play Bruch's ever popular Violin Concerto No. 1.
-Also on the programme will be Hungarian composer Leo Weiner's delightful Serenade in F minor, Mendelssohn's Die Schone Melusine Overture, Haydn's Symphony No. 70 and Sonja Grossner's Humoresque in a new version for small orchestra.
+Also on the programme was Hungarian composer Leo Weiner's delightful Serenade in F minor, Mendelssohn's Die Schone Melusine Overture, Haydn's Symphony No. 70 and Sonja Grossner's Humoresque in a new version for small orchestra.
 For more details, go to our concerts page.

 "...sensitively shaped and phrased...a performance that had a dynamic sense of purpose" - Leicester Mercury